How the Company has Addressed the Corporate Governance Code

 |Supplementary Principle 1.1.2||✓||(1) The Board of Directors of the Company has been delegated the power to decide the details of Share Repurchase program in accordance with Article 165(2) of the Companies Act of Japan to enable the Company to pursue prompt decision-making and more flexible execution of business.

-In addition, the Company has been implementing measures, such as the evolvement of internal regulations as appropriate, to reduce the number of agenda discussed by the Board of Directors that are not required by laws and regulations or the articles of incorporation.
+In addition, the Company complied measures, such as the evolvement of internal regulations as appropriate, to reduce the number of agenda discussed by the Board of Directors that are not required by laws and regulations or the articles of incorporation.

 |(3) The Company focuses on efforts to ensure appropriate management decisions by strengthening the supervisory function and otherwise maintaining effective monitoring to secure reliable corporate governance.|